Intersections in Lubin-Tate space and biquadratic fundamental lemmas: Introduction

-inspired by the work of Zhang \cite{Zhang} and its descendants \cite{LZ,Mih,RTZ,Zhang2}, and the relative trace formula approach to the Gross-Kohnen-Zagier theorem \cite{HS}.
-When $K_1 = K_2$, an equivalent form of this conjecture appears in \cite{Li}.
+The equality \eqref{intro derivative} was conjectured by the authors in an earlier version of this paper, but it was explained to us by Andreas Mihatsch that this is a bit too naive.
+The correct conjecture should involve identifying the Lubin-Tate space $X=X^{(0)}$ as one connected component of a larger Rapoport-Zink space

+extending the definition of the cycles $Y_i \to X$ to cycles $Y_i^\bullet \to X^\bullet$, and replacing the right hand side of \eqref{intro derivative} with an intersection number taking all connected components into account (carefully, as simply adding the intersection multiplicities on all components will always result in $\infty$).
+The reader can find the precise statement of this corrected version of \eqref{intro derivative} stated as Conjecture \ref{conj:ABFL}.

-\begin{remark} By lengthy calculation, the authors have verified \eqref{intro derivative} when $h\in \{1,2\}$.
-Similarly, the authors have verified \eqref{intro value} when $h\in \{1,2\}$ and $f = \mathbf{1}$ is the characteristic function of $\GL_{2h}(\co_F)$.
-These calculations will appear in the near future. \end{remark}
+\begin{remark} When $h\in \{1,2\}$, the authors have verified both the biquadratic fundamental lemma (at least when $f = \mathbf{1}$ is the characteristic function of $\GL_{2h}(\co_F)$) and the arithmetic biquadratic fundamental lemma \eqref{intro value}.
+The calculations for $h=1$ appear in \S \ref{one case}.
+Calculations for $h=2$ will appear in future work. \end{remark}